Transit Mobile Application for Atlanta's MARTA

 Tools: Figma, Qualtrics

-The Challenge
+The Problem

-Atlanta is preparing for the world’s biggest stage,
+Atlanta is preparing for the world’s biggest stage, but its transit experience is currently a puzzle with multiple apps.

 In 2026, Atlanta will host 8 matches and 1 semi-final during the FIFA World Cup, welcoming an estimated 3.5M+ visitors, many navigating the city and its transit system for the first time.
+The stakes are high.

 But, MARTA's digital experience is currently split across 3 disconnected tools, serving 3 different purposes.